pingbird/beeper-bot/README.md

 * `uri` - The username, password, host, port, and database name in URI form.

+## Admin console development

+To make it easier to develop the front-end, you can point the console to connect to a specific uri rather than inferring it from the origin e.g. `http://127.0.0.1:8080/console/?connect=ws://localhost:4050/ws`.

 ## Code Quality

 When in doubt refer to https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo